 These restrictions apply to convictions in any jurisdiction, not just within the borders of Nevada.

 If it can be proved that the background check was omitted or poorly performed and that the taxi driver was, in fact, not eligible to be a taxi driver in Nevada, this may add to the strength of your case and have an impact on what an insurance company or jury would consider being fair compensation.

 As you can see, there are an unusual number of factors in play in regard to a taxi accident lawsuit.
 Don’t get tangled in the complexities.
 Meet with a Las Vegas taxi accident attorney and benefit from the clear judgment and experience that can lead to a successful claim.

 Free Case Consultation with a Las Vegas Taxi Accident Attorney

-If you or a loved one was injured in an accident involving a taxi, call the Las Vegas personal injury attorneys at Cogburn Law Offices today for a free case consultation.
+If you or a loved one was injured in an accident involving a taxi, call the Las Vegas personal injury attorneys at Cogburn Law today for a free case consultation.